-Shane and I both had this last week off together so on Monday, we started out DIY garden makeover.
+Shane and I both had a week off together so on Monday, we started out DIY garden makeover.
 This is what it looked like before we started:

-B&Q also offer a price promise, they will match the price of a product plus an extra 10% off if you can prove that the same item available at a cheaper price within 10 miles.
-So I used my thrifty skills and got the whole order price matched to just £67.99, they refunded the £32.01 difference onto a gift card which I then used to buy a fire pit and some paint rollers.
+I used my thrifty skills to find cheaper prices on items at local stores and got our £110 order price matched to just £67.99.
+I had paid online for our paints and stains and price match has to be done in store.
+I queried it when I collected my items and they refunded the £32.01 difference onto a gift card; I used that to buy a fire pit and some paint rollers.
 That meant all of those items cost us absolutely nothing!
 What is even better is the shed only cost us £160 in the first place thanks to a £100 voucher Shane got as a work incentive.

 Looking back over the last five days, there are things that I would do differently, for example, the patio still needs cleaning.
-We have bought cleaner but to do it but it would have obviously been better doing this before starting any work.
-I would also have tried to keep the garden a bit tidier whilst working as that might have prevented me from accidentally kicking over some grey paint (we now have a lovely splodge of grey grass).
+We have bought a bottle of patio cleaner to give it a scrub but it would have been much better doing this before starting any work.
+I would also have tried to keep the garden a bit tidier whilst working; that might have prevented me from accidentally kicking over some grey paint (we now have a lovely splodge of grey grass).

 Thrifty Clair x